the-scouts/por/sphinx_source/chapter-5.rst

 b.
 On completion of the award, UK headquarters must be notified and the badge and certificate will be sent to the relevant Queen's Scout Award Coordinator for presentation or, if none appointed, the relevant Commissioner :sup:`SV`.

-c. *This rule is intentionally left blank*.
+c. *This rule is intentionally left blank.*.

 Rule 5.46 Members with Special Needs
 ------------------------------------